Sustainable community energy system: Germany

 In 1997, people of Wildpoldsried, in some cases acting as individuals, began a series of projects that produce renewable energy.
 The first efforts were wind turbines and biomass digesters for cogeneration of heat and power.
 In the time since, new work has included a number of energy conservation projects, more wind and biomass use, small hydro plants, photovoltaic panels on private houses, and district heating.
 Tied to this are ecological flood control and wastewater systems.

 Today, the effects of this are an unforeseen level of prosperity resulting in construction of nine new community buildings, including a school, gymnasium, and community hall, complete with solar panels.
 There are three companies operating four biogas digesters with a fifth under construction.
 There are seven windmills with two more on the way.
 One hundred and ninety private households are equipped with solar, which pays them dividends.
 The district heating network has 42 connections.
 There are three small hydro power plants.
 Wildpoldsried now produces 321 percent more energy than it needs and is generating 4.0 million Euro in annual revenue.
 At the same time, there has been a 65% reduction in the town's carbon footprint.

+A further example is the Danish island of Samsø, which in 1997 won a national competition launched by the Danish Energy Agency to become the country's model renewable energy community within a decade.
+The island's 4,000 residents financed the project through a cooperative ownership structure, purchasing shares in 11 onshore and 10 offshore wind turbines and investing in four biomass fuelled district heating plants supplied by locally grown straw.
+By 2007, Samsø had become the first territory in the world certified as 100% self sufficient in renewable energy, producing more electricity than it consumed and supplying three quarters of its heating needs from biomass.
+The Samsø Energy Academy, established to coordinate the transition, continues to advise other communities internationally, and the island has set a further target of becoming entirely fossil-fuel-free, including transport, by 2030.